 Wellington School counts its success

-The Maths department at Wellington School has been reflecting on another magnificent year.
+The Maths department at Wellington School has been reflecting on its many successes over the past 5 years.

-Once again, the school leads the area in achieving top grades; 20% of our IGCSE students secured the new, top grade 9.
-Many of our strongest Year 11 students also gained the top grade in Additional Maths.
+• Over fifty of our strongest Year 11 students have also gained the top grade in Additional Maths.

-One fifth of our students obtained an A* in their A Level Maths examination and one third achieved an A* in Further Maths.
+• Over one quarter of our students have obtained an A* in their A Level Maths examinations and one third have achieved an A* in Further Maths.

 Students from across the school have also seen success in the UK Maths Challenges.
-Over 180 certificates have been awarded, including an amazing 20 at the highest gold standard.
+Over 1000 certificates have been awarded during the five years, including an amazing 150 at the highest gold standard.
 A number of students have progressed to further rounds where they have continued to succeed, securing Merit and Distinction awards.

 Students have also grasped many other mathematical opportunities: